-Not all forms are created equal.
-Some of your forms may be considered "top of the funnel" (TOFU) forms, while others may be "bottom of the funnel" (BOFU).
-A visitor filling out a "Contact Us" form is more likely to be considered a Lead than someone who fills out a "Request a Quote" form, who is more likely to be a Sales Qualified Lead.
-You can set up each form to assign the appropriate lifecycle stage for you.
+Some of your forms may be considered top of the funnel (TOFU) forms, while others may be bottom of the funnel (BOFU).
+A visitor filling out a Contact Us form is more likely to be considered a lead than someone who fills out a Request a Quote form, who is more likely to be a sales qualified lead.
+You can set up each form to assign the appropriate lifecycle stage to contacts who submit the form.

-- Forms are the quickest way to automatically push contacts further down the funnel.
-The hidden form field method takes less set up time than setting up a Workflow (Professional and Enterprise only) to do that work.
-Or if you are on the Basic subscription of HubSpot in which you may not have Workflows to use.
+- Push contacts down the funnel efficiently: forms are the quickest way to automatically push contacts further down the funnel.
+The hidden form field method takes less time than setting up a workflow (Marketing Hub Professional and Enterprise and Sales Hub Professional only) to do that work.

 - Associate form conversions to a particular lifecycle stage: you can tie a particular form conversion to a lifecycle stage update.
 A true marketing qualified or sales qualified lead should have already worked their way through the top-of-the-funnel offerings, whether or not they converted previously.
 Contacts filling out a form intended for a middle- or bottom-of-the-funnel offering are closer to the buying stage than those filling out a simple form for a whitepaper offer on implementing a social media strategy.

 - Save time: if you haven't set up your lead scoring to use in conjunction with workflows to move contacts through the funnel, this could also be a viable option.
 Scoring leads takes time and thought.
 You won't throw this together overnight, and scoring takes a combination of both sales and marketing working together to define what actions deserve a score and of what quantity, in addition to what score equals which lifecycle stage.
 Consider if you should include a hidden lifecycle stage on your forms rather than lead scoring.